12/9/19 - updated with pics of the interior and the opening date

 - Roast Cornish cod, cuttlefish, bacon, chicken and mushroom dressing

 It also sounds as though the wine bar is getting an upgrade - as it's now a Champagne bar.

 Even Julie is back - she's been responsible for the new interior - and we're told that key elements of what made the restaurant so charmant in the early days will stay "such as the stained-glass windows and Gothic wood carvings as well as a honeycomb of small eating areas and alcoves."
-Does that mean that the infamous curtained-off table known as the G-Spot will remain?
-We'll have to wait and see.
+And, from the pics above, it looks like the infamous curtained-off table known as the G-Spot will remain...

 More about Julie's Restaurant

 Where is it?
 135 Portland Rd, Holland Park, London W11 4LW

 Subscribe to be the first to get the news from Hot Dinners